Alex Azar

+Azar served as general counsel of the U.S. Department of Health and Human Resources (HHS) from 2001 to 2005.
+On July 22, 2005, he was confirmed as the deputy secretary of health and human services; he served in that capacity until his January 2007 resignation.

-Early life
+Early life and education

 Azar was born on June 17, 1967, in Johnstown, Pennsylvania, the son of Lynda (Zarisky) and Alex Michael Azar Sr. His father is a retired ophthalmologist who practiced ophthalmology in Salisbury, Maryland, for more than 30 years, and taught at Johns Hopkins Hospital.
 His grandfather emigrated from Lebanon in the early 20th century.
 The family originates from Amioun.

 Azar attended Parkside High School in Salisbury, Maryland, where he graduated in 1985.
 He received a B.A. degree summa cum laude in government and economics from Dartmouth College in 1988.
 He belonged to the Kappa Kappa Kappa fraternity.
 He earned a J.D. degree from Yale Law School in 1991, where he served as a member of the executive committee of the Yale Law Journal.

-Early career
+Career

 Law career

 After law school, from 1991 to 1992, Azar served as a law clerk for Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.
 Azar left after six weeks, and was replaced in Kozinski's chambers by Brett Kavanaugh.
 Azar subsequently clerked for the remainder of the term for Judge J. Michael Luttig of the United States Court of Appeals for the Fourth Circuit.
 From 1992 to 1993, he served as a law clerk for Associate Justice Antonin Scalia of the United States Supreme Court.

 From 1994 to 1996, he served as an associate independent counsel for Ken Starr in the United States Office of the Independent Counsel, where he worked on the first two years of the investigation into the Whitewater controversy.
 At the time of Azar's appointment, he was working as an associate in Starr's law firm.

 Between 1996 and 2001, Azar worked for Wiley Rein, a Washington, D.C., law firm, where he achieved partner status.